 Answer: No. FOIA requests only apply to official results for regulatory compliance where samples are collected by an authorized person.
 For this same reason, over-the-counter results cannot be used in support of personal legal action.
 They are only for the information of the client.

 Question: If my test result indicates a violation of County Ordinance or other law, could I be held liable?

-Answer: The Environmental Health Laboratories exists to support the health initiatives of the Director of Health with defensible measurements, whose primary aim is protecting the health of county citizens.
+Answer: The Environmental Health Laboratories exists to support the health initiatives of the Director of Public Health with defensible measurements, whose primary aim is protecting the health of county citizens.
 If a result indicates a potential hazard to you, your family, guests or neighbors, after consulting with you, we may refer you to an environmental educator / regulator who can assist you in evaluating and advise you about correcting the health threat.

 Question: If I suspect my neighbor or employer of having an environmental hazard of threat to me, can I submit

 a sample (without their knowledge) for your laboratory to test?

 Answer: No. We accept samples that belong to you (the client) as property owner or renter.
 Samples taken by deceit, illegally, or while trespassing or defacing another’s property are not accepted.
 If the sample is not yours, the legal owner must complete the “Permission” section of the Analysis Request Form prior to sample submission.
 If you do not want to obtain the owner’s permission, we can refer you to the proper authority for your health related environmental complaint.

 Question: Isn’t it better not knowing if my home has an environmental hazard, which requires disclosure to